UCF Knights men's basketball: Clark era

-Eugene "Torchy" Clark, served as FTU's, then UCF's, first head basketball coach.
+Eugene "Torchy" Clark served as FTU's, then UCF's, first head basketball coach.
 In 1969, Clark, who was a Wisconsin high school coach, was responsible for starting the university's basketball program from scratch.
 The creation of the program had only been approved by the Florida Board of Regents five months prior to his hire.
 That year, as a club level team, the Knights went 11–3, including a 99–38 victory in their first game over Massey Tech.
 The first season would serve as an omen for UCF basketball, with Clark bringing the university unprecedented success as a Division II team.
-Roaming the sidelines for 14 seasons, Clark never had a losing season, and built UCF into a national power, bringing the Knights five Sunshine State Conference regular season championships, one conference tournament championship and six NCAA tournament appearances in eight years.
-In 1978, Clark led the Knights, which at the time were riding a 24–game winning streak, to the Final Four in Minnesota.
+Roaming the sidelines for 14 seasons, Clark never had a losing season, and built UCF into a national power, bringing the Knights five Sunshine State Conference regular season championships, one conference tournament championship, and six NCAA tournament appearances in eight years.
+In 1978, Clark led the Knights, who at the time were riding a 24–game winning streak, to the Final Four in Minnesota.
 During his tenure, the Knights were ranked in the top 10 nationally for seven consecutive years.

-Clark earned Sunshine State Coach of the Year honors four times and won the conference's coach of the decade award.
-While at UCF, Clark coached both of his sons, Bo and Mike.
-All three men are members of the UCF Athletic Hall of Fame, and Clark is a member of the Sunshine State Conference Hall of Fame.
-Bo is the Knight's all-time leading scorer with Mike second on the list, and as a freshman in 1976 Bo was the nation's leading scorer.
+Clark earned Sunshine State Coach of the Year honors four times, and won the conference's coach of the decade award.
+While at UCF, he coached both of his sons, Bo and Mike.
+All three men are members of the UCF Athletic Hall of Fame, and Torchy Clark is a member of the Sunshine State Conference Hall of Fame.
+Bo is the Knight's all-time leading scorer, with Mike second on the list, and as a freshman in 1976, Bo was the nation's leading scorer.
 The father-son duo were featured in a 1979 Sports Illustrated issue.

 On February 26, 1983, Clark coached his last game as a Knight, with UCF falling to Florida Southern.
 During his tenure, Clark's squads went 274–89 (.754), winning 20 or more games in a year on seven occasions.
-Clark enjoyed a 71–13 (.845) record in the Sunshine State Conference.
-In the decade after Clark retired, the Knights had only one winning season, the year after he left.
+He enjoyed a 71–13 (.845) record in the Sunshine State Conference.
+In the decade after he retired, the Knights had only one winning season, the year after he left.